 Fans can be controlled to reach a target pressure either by setting the speed, or by setting the target building pressure.
 Enter the target fan speed or building pressure into the appropriate green box, or use the slider to increase/decrease the speed and/or pressure.
-Click Run fan(s) with new target to start the fans at the speed/pressure selected, or to update them if the speed or pressure value has been changed.
+Click to start the fans at the speed/pressure selected, or to update them if the speed or pressure value has been changed.

 Determine what type of point is to be taken (bias pressure initial or final, or building pressure).
 This point can be put into the next empty or incomplete cell in FanTestic.
+You can choose also which of the choose Initial baseline or Final bias pressure, set the fan speed to zero or set the pressure target to 0

-You can choose also which of the 12 cells to put it in by selecting the appropriate choice in the drop-down box:
+12 cells to put it in by selecting the appropriate choice in the drop-down box: